SG-MATR/Movie-App/README.md

 🎬 Movie App

-A fast, responsive movie browsing app built with React + Vite, integrated with the TMDB API and Appwrite for backend features like trending search tracking.
+A fast, responsive movie browsing app built with React + Vite + Tailwindcss, integrated with the TMDB API and Appwrite for backend features like trending search tracking.
 Includes a debounced search input for smooth and efficient querying.

 🔗 Live Demo: https://movie-app-beige-zeta.vercel.app